StarRocks/starrocks/docs/faq/loading/Routine_load_faq.md

    Routine Load guarantees exactly-once semantics.

    Each load task is a individual transaction.
 If an error occurs during the execution of the transaction, the transaction is aborted, and the FE does not update the consumption progress of the relevant partitions of the load tasks.
-When FE schedules the load tasks from the task queue next time, the load tasks send the consumption request from the last saved consumption position of the partitions, thus ensuring exactly-once semantics.
+When the FE schedules the load tasks from the task queue next time, the load tasks send the consumption request from the last saved consumption position of the partitions, thus ensuring exactly-once semantics.